mrhillsman/iesc-n8n/README.md

 # n8n Workflow Automation using OpenShift GitOps

-This repository contains Kubernetes manifests for deploying [n8n](https://n8n.io/) workflow automation platform using OpenShift GitOps, with Redis for message queuing and PostgreSQL for persistent data storage.
+This repository contains OpenShift manifests for deploying [n8n](https://n8n.io/) workflow automation platform using OpenShift GitOps, with Redis for message queuing and PostgreSQL for persistent data storage.

 ## Overview